 NOTE: This template should provide enough for 200 reactions, and last at least 6 months when stored at 4 °C.

-NOTE: This step can be done in advance to prepare for future experiments.
+NOTE: The steps described in section 1.1 can be done in advance to prepare for future experiments.

 Anneal RNA and DNA template strand oligonucleotide oligos in a 2:1 molar ratio (20 and 10 pmoles respectively) to obtain DNA:RNA duplex.

-Set up a 10 µl annealing mix as described in Table 1.
+Set up a 10 µL annealing mix as described in Table 2.

-NOTE: 10 µl are sufficient for 10 reactions.
+NOTE: 10 µL of annealing mix are sufficient for 10 reactions.
 The annealing mix can be scaled up as needed if more assays are to be performed.

 Perform the annealing reactions in a thermal cycler using the following program: 5 min @ 45 °C, followed by 12 cycles of 2 min each, starting at 43 °C and decreasing the temperature 2 °C per cycle.
 Idle at 4 °C.

 NOTE: Flexible timepoint.
-Annealing is finished within ~30 minutes but can be left at 4 °C for a longer period.
-In our hands, we have left annealing mixtures sitting for up to 4 hours without observing any decrease in reaction efficiency.
+Annealing is finished within ~30 min but can be left at 4 °C for a longer period.
+We have left annealing mixtures sitting for up to 4 h without observing any decrease in reaction efficiency.

 While annealing RNA to template strand DNA, prepare buffers for later steps of the protocol.
-The ingredients needed to prepare each buffer for a single reaction with each buffer are listed in Table 2 to 7.
+The ingredients needed to prepare each buffer for a single reaction with each buffer are listed in Tables 2 to 8.
 Scale up recipes by a factor of [Y(X+1) + 1] for Wash and (X+1) for all other buffers.
 X = number of reactions to be prepared; Y = number of washing steps needed (minimum 3).

 NOTE: Prepare all buffers fresh the day of the experiment.
 Do not place tubes on ice after PVA has been added to buffers.
 Add Pol II or nucleotides to buffers right before using.